mybest

 • Does it feel light when lifted?

-You’ll use your cordless vacuum daily, so you want it to be a hassle-free experience.
-Functionality makes a big difference, so we tested it for each product.
+Especially if you use your cordless vacuum daily, you'll want it to be a hassle-free experience.
+Functionality makes a big difference, so we tested each product for it.

-We tested each vacuum on the following criteria, weighted differently depending on their importance when using a cordless vacuum, and added the scores.
+We tested each vacuum on the following criteria, weighted differently depending on their importance when using a cordless vacuum, and added up each product's score.

-• Can you clean out the bin in one step?
+• Can you clean out the dust canister in one step?

 • Do hair and fur get tangled?

-• Can the bin hold multiple cleanings worth of debris?
+• Can the canister hold multiple cleanings worth of debris?

 • How accurately can you check the remaining battery?